Skip to content

 scaAnalysisTimeout: "45m" # SCA-specific timeout (optional)

 Navigate to the admin console, select the Config tab, then go to the Advanced Settings section.
-Locate the Use Agentic Triage for All Rules checkbox.
+Select the desired strategy from the Agentic Triage Analyzer Strategy dropdown.

-To enable agentic triage for all rules in Helm deployments, add the following to your values.yaml:
+To configure the agentic triage analyzer strategy in Helm deployments, add the following to your values.yaml:

 analysis: